-Deduction-based software component retrieval uses pre- and postconditions as indexes and search keys and an automated theorem prover (ATP) to check whether a component matches.
+Deduction-based software component retrieval uses preand postconditions as indexes and search keys and an automated theorem prover (ATP) to check whether a component matches.
 This idea is very simple but the vast number of arising proof tasks makes a practical implementation very hard.
 We thus pass the components through a chain of filters of increasing deductive power.
 In this chain, rejection filters based on signature matching and model checking techniques are used to rule out non-matches as early as possible and to prevent the subsequent ATP from "drowning."
 Hence, intermediate results of reasonable precision are available at (almost) any time of the retrieval process.
 The final ATP step then works as a confirmation filter to lift the precision of the answer set.
-We implemented a chain which runs fully automatically and uses MACE for model checking and SETHEO as ATP and evaluated it over a medium-sized collection of components.
-The results confirm the practicality of our approach.
+We implemented a chain which runs fully automatically and uses MACE for model checking and the automated prover SETHEO as confirmation filter.
+We evaluated the system over a medium-sized collection of components.
+The results encourage our approach.

-1 Introduction
+1. Introduction

 Reuse of approved software components has been identified as one of the key factors for successful software engineering projects.
-Although the reuse process also covers many non-technical aspects [ZS95], retrieving appropriate software components from a reuse library is a central task.
-This is best captured by Tracz's First Golden Rule for Software Reuse: "You must find it before you can reuse it!"
+Although the reuse process also covers many non-technical aspects [33], retrieving appropriate software components from a reuse library is a central task.
+This is best captured by the First Golden Rule for Software Reuse: "You must find it before you can reuse it!"

-Most earlier software component retrieval (SCR) methods (e.g., [MS89]) grew out of classical information retrieval for unstructured texts.
+Most earlier software component retrieval (SCR) methods (e.g., [19]) grew out of classical information retrieval for unstructured texts.
 However, since software components are highly structured, more specialized approaches may lead to better results.
 In this paper we will concentrate on a deduction-based approach where we use pre- and postconditions as the components' indexes and as search keys.
 A component matches a search key if the involved pre- and postconditions satisfy a well-defined logical relation, e.g., if the component has a weaker precondition and a stronger postcondition than the search key.
 From this matching relation a proof task is constructed and an ATP is used to establish (or disprove) the match.

-This approach has been proposed before (e.g., [KRT87, Per87, RW91, MM91, MM94, MW95]) but without convincing success because essential user requirements have been neglected.
+This approach has been proposed before (e.g., [28, 20]) but without convincing success because essential user requirements have been neglected.
 In this paper we follow a more user-oriented approach and describe steps for making deduction-based SCR practical.
+We concentrate on deduction-based SCR because it is the key technique which underlies more ambitious logic-based software engineering approaches, e.g., program synthesis [17] or component adaptation [25].
+For a discussion of benefits and the integration into software engineering processes we refer to [9].